-If you were to offer a 20% down payment, you are able to avoid PMI – private mortgage insurance.
-PMI is a type of insurance that protects the mortgage lender in the event that a homeowner defaults on the mortgage.
-So, with PMI, a portion of your mortgage is an insurance premium that is put aside to give to the beneficiary (the lender) protection if you should default on your loan.
+If you were to offer a 20% down payment, you can avoid PMI – private mortgage insurance.
+PMI is a type of insurance that protects the mortgage lender if a homeowner defaults on the mortgage.
+So, with PMI, a portion of your mortgage payment goes towards an insurance premium that is put aside to give the beneficiary (the lender) protection if you should default on your loan.

 If you put down 20%, you avoid PMI altogether, which results in major savings for you.
 You could use that PMI amount to pay down your mortgage even faster.